IPL has once again cast its spell on the country.

 In the world of new age brand building, share-worthiness is critical.
 Brand content today is competing with content from a whole host of sources (including user generated content), and hence the bar for what consumers consider shareworthy has been raised considerably.

-With its IPL ads CRED isn’t playing an advertising game anymore.
+With its IPL campaigns CRED isn’t playing an advertising game anymore.

 Instead of behaving like a brand advertiser, CRED played the game like a content company.
 It did this by creating intriguing, entertaining, and shareworthy content where the brand is seamlessly baked in.